Sequencing science

 What we screen for

-We focus on conditions where genetic information is meaningful actionable — where knowing early leads to better monitoring, earlier treatment, targeted support, or more informed care decisions.
+We focus on conditions for which genetic information is meaningfully actionable — knowing early leads to better monitoring, earlier treatment, targeted support, or more informed care decisions.

 Autism spectrum disorder, intellectual disability, and developmental delay have a genetic cause in up to 40% of cases.
 A result can suggest targeted interventions.